 Become familiar with the resources available and how to use them for your benefit.

 Office hours are 8:30 am to 4:00 pm Monday through Friday.
-Job Service representatives can be reached by telephone during those hours at 397-4492 or 397-4509.
+Job Service representatives can be reached by telephone during those hours at 397-4509.

 Employment Recommendations